raman340/uda_final_project/starter_file/README.md

 ![Heart Failure Prediction Dataset](./screenshots/Dataset.png)

 ## Automated ML
-AutoML config utilized the compute cluster that was created to perform classification utlizing the dataset with 'HeartDisease' as the column to predict.
-The experiment timeout was set to 20 mins with max concurrent iterations set to 5 to best utilize the compute cluster.
-The primary metric was accuracy.
+- AutoML config utilized the compute cluster that was created to perform classification utilizing the dataset with 'HeartDisease' as the column to predict.
+- The experiment timeout was set to 20 mins with max concurrent iterations set to 5 to best utilize the compute cluster.
+- The primary metric was accuracy.

 ### Results
-*TODO*: What are the results you got with your automated ML model?
-What were the parameters of the model?
-How could you have improved it?

 #### AutoML Run In Progress
 ![AutoML Run Details In Progress](./screenshots/AutoML%20Run%20Details%20Start.png)